 Getting Started with Zeppelin

-This topic helps you to get started with using Zeppelin with your Splice Machine database.
+This topic helps you to get started with using Zeppelin with your Splice Machine database service.

 The Zeppelin Dashboard

 When you click the Notebook button in your Cluster Management dashboard, you land on the Zeppelin welcome page.
 To start using Zeppelin with your database service, you need to log in to your database by clicking the Login button.